robertkibugu/drupal-bulk-search/README.md

 # drupal-bulk-search
-having hundreds or thousands of names to search in your Drupal 7, use this module to search for them you will need to add your search items in a .csv file the items should be in only one column. with a column name like 'Names'
+Having hundreds or thousands of names to search in your Drupal 7?, use this module to search for them you will need to add your search items in a .csv file the items should be in only one column. with a column name like 'Names'